dev9com/json-config/README.md

 ### Extend or Inherit? ###

-Notice we were extending the default block in the db example above to fill in the rest of the guts for the db block for qa09.
+Notice we were extending the default block in the db example above to fill in the rest of the guts for the db block for qa.
 We could also rely on the heirarchy filling in those values from the default config file.
 What to do?
 In an unsatisfying reoslution, this is a judgement call.

 With extension, we get more fully fleshed-out JSON files at the build stage, and we can visually inspect for any errors.
 The downside is that the files might be significantly larger.